 Right Answer: I’d like to study in a Spanish-speaking country.

-This may seem like an obvious one, but it’s a big world out there!
+The first of the study abroad questions may seem like an obvious one, but it’s a big world out there!
 You don’t have to know exactly where you want to go, but the more you can share about your interests (or where you definitely don’t want to go), the better.
 If you want to study Spanish, for example, even stating that you want to study in the Spanish-speaking world is a place to start.

 It’s important to enter your meeting with a shortlist of destinations that are attractive to you— either different countries or different cities within the same country.
 Having a strong answer to this study abroad question shows you’re invested in the experience.